sanfrancesco/prerendercloud-nodejs/README.md

 <a id="servercachedurationseconds"></a>
 #### serverCacheDurationSeconds

-This option configures the duration for prerender.cloud's server cache:
+This option configures the duration for Headless-Render-API.com's server cache:

-The servers behind service.prerender.cloud will cache for 5 minutes as a best practice, configure that duration (in seconds):
+The servers behind service.headless-render-api.com will cache for 5 minutes as a best practice, configure that duration (in seconds):

 ```javascript
 const prerendercloud = require('prerendercloud');